Oletusarvo/CBDC-Markka/README.md

 1. User inputs `130`
 2. Server automatically selects tokens (e.g., 100 + 20 + 10)
 3. Ownership is reassigned behind the scenes

-## Philosophy

-CBDC Markka treats digital money **structurally like cash**, asking:

-> How does the economy change if digital money behaves like physical money?